 Children who are identified later still benefit from intervention including therapy from Audiologists and Speech Therapists, who work hand in hand to access sound and accelerate auditory, speech and language development.

-Review these signs and symptoms of hearing difficulty in children to see if your child needs to see an Audiologist for Evaluation.
+Review these signs and symptoms of hearing difficulty in children to see if your child needs to see an Audiologist or Acoustician for Evaluation.

 Signs & Symptoms of Hearing Loss In Children

-See an Audiologist with your baby or child if he or she:
+See an Audiologist or Acoustician with your baby or child if he or she:

 • Does not startle with a loud, sudden sound